 Already a member of an accountancy body?
 Want to join ICAS?

-ICAS currently has a direct reciprocal membership arrangement in place with seven international accounting bodies, allowing you to join us without taking any additional exams.
+ICAS has a direct reciprocal membership arrangement in place with seven international accounting bodies, allowing you to join us without taking any additional exams.

 You are eligible to apply for the reciprocal route to ICAS membership if you are a member of Good Standing with one of the following bodies, having qualified through the normal examination routes:

 - Institute of Chartered Accountants in England and Wales (ICAEW)